Copper-Protocol/Open-Source-Community-Project/README.md

 <p><b> Want to Make a Historical Impact? </b></p>

-Our team is building a sovereignty & privacy focused blockchain infrastructure project to provide underserved communities access to the digital economy.
+Our team is building a Sovereignty & Privacy focused blockchain infrastructure project to provide underserved communities access to the digital economy.
 <p>
 This project will serve Indian or BiPOC (Black, _Indigenous_, People of Color) communities by creating blockchain infrastructure, education content and tooling for our people of all ages to experience the power of self-determination. </p>